Tips for Hosting a Wine Tasting Party

 At the Grange of Prince Edward County winery and vineyard, Ontario

-It was during a 2014 visit to Geneva, Switzerland, when I was there as a travel writer covering a festival, that I became interested in wine after tasting delicious some wines from the Lake Geneva region.
+It was during a 2014 visit to Geneva, Switzerland, when I was there as a travel writer covering a festival, that I became interested in wine after tasting some delicious wines from the Lake Geneva region.
 So I enrolled in a Wine Specialist certificate program at George Brown College to learn more and expand my travel writing.
 I since interviewed women winemakers and began to conduct small educational wine tasting at the end of my talks.
 This weekend, I conducted an educational “blind tasting” for 20 yogis at a “yoga and wine” workshop.
 And I’ve discovered it is both relaxing and fun.

 And so, a wine tasting is great for a girl’s night in, or celebrating a friend’s birthday, or a good excuse just to get together.
 It can be done simply, at a minimal cost, with some planning and organization.